charlestang/better-extended-live-archive/readme.txt

 2. by category

 == Changelog ==
+= 0.80 =
+* Remove the version check in the admin page, you can use WP Plugin directory now.
+* Exclude categories feature not worked, now it has been fixed.
+* Error when tag list generating fixed.
+* Post new bug fixed.
+* SQL query optimized.
+* Cache update functions optimized.

 = 0.70 =
 * A SQL query bug fixed when new comment posted.
 * Speed optimization, 75% queries removed when first time generating the cache.